Table of Contents

-When the University of Virginia information technology (IT) resources or privileges are impacted or could be impacted by an issue caused by a network-connected device or account, Information Technology Services (ITS), Information Security office (IS), or Health Information and Technology (Health IT) representatives acting on behalf of the University will make a risk-based decision whether or not to revoke the offending device or account’s access to information technology (IT) resources.
+When the University of Virginia information technology (IT) resources or privileges are impacted or could be impacted by an issue caused by a network-connected device or account, Information Technology Services (ITS), University Information Security (InfoSec), or Health Information and Technology (Health IT) representatives acting on behalf of the University will make a risk-based decision whether or not to revoke the offending device or account’s access to information technology (IT) resources.
 Privileges will also be revoked in response to certain University policy, legal, contractual, or regulatory violations or requirements.
 IT resources from which privileges may be revoked may include, but are not limited to, University networks, hardware, applications, or data.
 Specific procedures followed during the revocation and subsequent reinstatement of IT resource privileges are presented in Revoking Information Technology Resource Privileges Procedures.
 This standard highlights circumstances during which an account or a device may be disabled or disconnected from the network by ITS or Health IT.
 (Information Security of University Technology Resources Policy) This standard applies to all devices and users attached directly or indirectly to the UVA network, regardless of location or affiliation.

 Access Revocation and Reinstatement